Mir Jumla II: Death and legacy

 Mir Jumla died on his way back from the Assamese territory on 30 March 1663.
 His tomb located on a small hillock at Mankachar, Assam has been maintained over the centuries.
-It is near Garo Hills in the northeastern Indian state of Meghalaya.
+It is near Garo Hills in the northeastern Indian state of Assam bordering Meghalaya.
 The tomb reflects a remarkably long grave and bears testimony to the tall height of Mir Jumla.
-There are two more unidentified graves beside the tomb of Mir Jumla said to be of two Pirs, i. e. of religious preacher of Central Asian origin.
+There are two more unidentified graves beside the tomb of Mir Jumla said to be of two Pirs, i.e. Turko-Persian Islamic preachers.
+François Bernier wrote that the death of Mir Jumla was "a great sensation throughout the Indies".